hjhuney/An-Intro-to-Scala/README.md

 Marius Eriksen of Twitter has published ["Effective Scala"](http://twitter.github.io/effectivescala/), which is available online for free.
 That's a great resource, as well.

 If you're coming from a Python background, you might also check out this [Python to Scala e-book](https://wrobstory.gitbooks.io/python-to-scala/content/index.html), written by [Rob Story](https://github.com/wrobstory).
-It's pretty short and sweet and serves as a good quick reference for all you Pythoners and Pythonistas out there!
+It's "short and sweet" and serves as a good quick reference for all you Pythoners and Pythonistas out there!

 # Part 1: Installation, Set-Up, and "Hello World"